-Files are a great way to save and reload a game, so we’ll give it a shot here.
+Files are a great way to save and reload a game, so we’ll give it a shot here by building Hangman.

 You will be building a simple command line Hangman game where one player plays against the computer, but a bit more advanced.
 If you’re unfamiliar with how Hangman works, see Wikipedia.